Dufur, Oregon: History

-Dufur was incorporated on February 10, 1893, and named after Andrew Dufur and his brother Enoch Burnham Dufur.
+Originally named Wasco, Dufur was incorporated on February 10, 1893, and named after Andrew Dufur and his brother Enoch Burnham Dufur.
 In 1859 they began raising stock on 600 acre of land located where the city now stands.

 In 2018, areas of Dufur were evacuated due to three wildfires, the Long Hollow Fire, the Substation Fire, and the South Valley Fire, which burned over 100,000 acres in total.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.58 sqmi, all of it land.

 The hillside letter D can be seen in the northwest.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 68 °F. According to the Köppen Climate Classification system, Dufur has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.